Blog

 Summary

 Cyclic TPN is a good option for stable patients who require long-term TPN infusions.
 This method gives patients freedom and independence and improves their quality of life and social activity compared to continuous TPN.
-However, before opting for a cyclic TPN, some potential concerns must be considered.
+Before transitioning to cyclic TPN, potential risks and clinical considerations should be carefully assessed.

 REFERENCES: